brotkrueml/schema-virtuallocation/README.md

 by the schema extension.
 When this type is taken into the core vocabulary this extension is obsolete.

-Also this extension serves as a blueprint for extending the schema extension with own type models and view helpers.
+Also, this extension serves as a blueprint for extending the schema extension with own type models and view helpers.

 ## Requirements

-The extension works with TYPO3 v9 LTS, TYPO3 v10 LTS and TYPO3 v11.
-It requires
+The extension in the latest version supports TYPO3 v10 LTS, TYPO3 v11 LTS and TYPO3 v12.
+Use version 1.2 for compatibility with TYPO3 v9 LTS.
+It requires at
-at least the schema extension version 1.7 or version 2.0.
+least the schema extension in version 1.7.

 ## Installation